How to Write and Use Manuscripts

 Practice your manuscript at least 5 to 7 times.
 Trust me when I say, It is harder to speak with a manuscript than it is to give a speech with brief notes and it requires considerable more practice to get it right.

 Use this chart as a general reference for the timing of your speech to the length of your manuscript.

 |For More http://www.speechinminutes.com/|

 Teddy Roosevelt’s life was saved when an assassin’s bullet was slowed down by his 50 paged speech manuscript.
-The doctor on sight determined that while the bullet didn’t his lungs, he should still go to the hospital immediately.
+The doctor on sight determined that although the bullet didn’t puncture his lungs, he should still go to the hospital immediately.
 A determined Roosevelt balked and said, “You get me to that speech.”
 He delivered a 50-minute speech before going to the hospital.
-Doctors decided it was safer to leave the bullet in his chest and that his speech had indeed saved his life.
+Doctors decided it was safer to leave the bullet in his chest and declared that his speech had indeed saved his life.

 More on this story from the history channel: https://www.history.com/news/shot-in-the-chest-100-years-ago-teddy-roosevelt-kept-on-talking

 Did you notice a typo that I should correct?

 Are you planning to use this as a resource and do you want me to know about it?